 Similar to traditional retail contracts, if you reduce the amount of consumption in peak or off-peak time, you would simply pay less than you would because your cents per kilowatt hour effectively should remain the same.
 The outcome would mean you have consumed less kilowatt hours in that period, therefore your costs for that period would be lower.

 However, this changes with the way you consume power.
-If you were to consume less and in a different way, then you improve your price efficiency factor.
+If you were to consume less and in a different way, then you improve your price efficiency adjustment.
 If you’re using power in exactly the same way, but you’re simply using less of it, the only change would be a reduction in costs through the less kilowatt hours that you’ve used.